dryu99/boonwegig-pub/README.md

   - right now it's about 5 cents per post? double check
 - [x] use spotify/youtube for finding artist pages + genres (just use spotify for mvp)
 - [x] add country field to artist
-- [ ] look into this hongdae ff event with lego person. example of an event that posts multiple time slots for a single event. scraper might get confused
+- [x] look into this hongdae ff event with lego person. example of an event that posts multiple time slots for a single event. scraper might get confused
+- [ ] clean up data in venue table in db. only handle seoul shows for now
-- [ ] do an initial scrape!!!
+- [ ] do an initial scrape!!! (use db venues not json delete that)
 - [ ] set up vps
 - [ ] set up cron jobs
 - [ ] write script that'll print out all needs_review rows for all tables (maybe write sql for db beaver)